datajerk/ctf-write-ups/nullcon_hackim2020/dora/README.md

 You decide.
 Dora seems to be leaning to the _right_. :-)

 Lastly you will find [`foo.py`](foo.py) here--this was my debug program.
 Basically when I got `No flag for you`, I'd run `foo.py` and it would create all the intermediate images and quads for my visual inspection, then I'd change `foo.py` parameters until it passed `foo.py`, update `dora.py` and rerun.
 I used `foo.py` 3 times (2x for bounding rect tuning, and once for margin hack).

+Oh yeah, so, had the _hint_ of 800 steps been sooner, we'd have kocked this out using chrod's _wack-a-mole_ game, but since we didn't know, well ...
+IOW, _hints_ matter.